Leominster: Transport

-Railways

-Leominster railway station is managed by Transport for Wales who provide services on the Welsh Marches Line.
+Leominster railway station is managed by Transport for Wales, who operate services on the Welsh Marches Line between South Wales and North West England.
+Direct services run to Cardiff, Hereford, Ludlow, Shrewsbury, Crewe and Manchester.

-Buses

-There are regular buses to Hereford and Ludlow, as well as an infrequent bus service to Ledbury.
+The town has a bus station which is the focal point for its bus services.
+Routes are operated by Lugg Valley Travel and First Worcester, which link Leominster with Hereford, Ludlow and Ledbury.

+Leominster is a primary destination on Great Britain's road network, being where the north-south A49 and east-west A44 roads meet.
+At Leominster, roads are signed towards Rhayader (A44 westbound), Worcester (A44 eastbound), Shrewsbury (A49 northbound) and Hereford (A49 southbound).

 Schools

-Earl Mortimer college, is a state comprehensive school providing secondary education for about 650 pupils.
+Earl Mortimer College, is a state comprehensive school providing secondary education for about 650 pupils.
+It was formerly known as the Minster school.
 There is also Leominster Primary School and Westfield's Special School.
 Primary schools in the villages around the town include Ivington, Kimbolton, Kingsland, Luston and Stoke Prior.

 Media

 In print, Leominster is served by the Hereford Times, The Leominster News and the Teme Valley Times.
-Local radio stations are Sunshine Radio, Sunshine 855, BBC Radio Hereford & Worcester and Free Radio Herefordshire & Worcestershire.
+Local TV coverage are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Ridge Hill TV transmitter.
+Local radio stations are Sunshine Radio, Sunshine 855, BBC Hereford & Worcester, Hits Radio Herefordshire & Worcestershire and Greatest Hits Radio Herefordshire & Worcestershire.